gbcreation/alarm-helios4-image-builder/README.md

 [Helios4](https://kobol.io/helios4/) is an powerful Open Source and Open Hardware Network Attached Storage (NAS) made by Kobol Innovations Pte.
 Ltd. It harnesses its processing capabilities from the ARMADA 38x-MicroSoM from SolidRun.

 The resulting image file is based on the generic Arch Linux ARMv7 root filesystem and contains:
-* a Linux kernel [configured and patched](https://github.com/gbcreation/linux-helios4) for Helios4.
-Especially to make the second fan detected.
 * the udev rules for hardware monitoring.
 * the configuration file for fancontrol originally provided by the Kobol Team for Armbian.
 * the mdadm bash script originally provided by the Kobol Team for Armbian, to report mdadm error events using the Red Faut LED (LED2).
+* a Linux kernel [specifically patched](https://github.com/gbcreation/linux-helios4) for Helios4

 ## Requirements